A combined class for intermediate and advanced actors.

 At the advanced level, you will continue honing technique as a deep resource for preparation and rehearsal, exploring more complex relationships, situations, and scripted material.
 Skills: understanding and realizing the event of the scene; layering conscious and unconscious behavior; refining verbal and physical actions; applying technique as a tool to solve challenges outside your comfort zone; transformation of self.

-Required Reading: The Stanford Meisner Approach: Workbook 1, An Actor’s Workbook by Larry Silverberg
+Required Reading for Rochelle Oliver’s classes: The Stanford Meisner Approach: Workbook 1, An Actor’s Workbook by Larry Silverberg

 *Available for purchase online via our registration system or in-person at the registration office.

 Expected rehearsal time outside of class: 3-6 hours / week